 From the base of Snoqualmie Falls to the mouth of the river in the city of Monroe, the Snoqualmie meanders 43 miles, carrying with it some of the healthiest remaining salmon runs in Washington.
 In the early 1980s, the river and its many tributaries produced more coho salmon than the entire west coast of Oregon.
 But the intervening decades have not been so kind to the river and its salmon runs.
 By 2001, the Snoqualmie was listed as one of America’s “10 most endangered rivers,” in an annual poll by American Rivers.
 The 15,000 acres of fertile farmland in the valley is both an important local food resource and vital to maintaining the open rural landscape that keeps Washington beautiful and its communities vital.

 A Working Model

-Perhaps more important than our actual on-the-ground conservation work in the Snoqualmie Valley is the collaborative conservation model we are providing for other “bread basket” regions in the Pacific Northwest and beyond.
-Snoqualmie Stewardship and the Snoqualmie Strategy demonstrates how to effectively collaborate and compromise.
-Together we find innovative solutions that meet the needs of both wildlife and human populations through sustaining healthy ecosystems and supporting a viable and sustainable economy.
+As equally important as our on-the-ground conservation work in the Snoqualmie Valley is the collaborative conservation model we are providing other “bread basket” regions in the Pacific Northwest and beyond.
+Snoqualmie Stewardship and the Snoqualmie Strategy demonstrates how to effectively collaborate, compromise and implement.
+Together we find innovative solutions that meet the needs of both wildlife and human populations through sustaining healthy ecosystems and supporting a viable economy.